Serpentiel/template/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE.md`](https://github.com/Serpentiel/template/blob/main/LICENSE.md) for more information.

 > **N.B.** This project explicitly does not requires its contributors to sign a _Contributor License Agreement_ nor does
 > it posses one.